commfish/seak_sablefish/2023/text/tmb_sablefish_asa_v23.md

 Fishery CPUE, defined as retained lb per hook, was used as an index of abundance from 1980 to 2022 (Figure \@ref(fig:abdind)B).
 Fishery CPUE was estimated in the SCAA model assuming a lognormal distribution with a fixed log standard deviation of 0.1 for the historical data from dockside interviews (1980–1996; Carlile et al. 2002) and 0.08 for the contemporary logbook data (1997–present).

 <span style="color: red;">In 2020, ADF&G reviewed and re-entered logbook data to standardize how trip and set targets were identified.
 In past years this was done ad-hoc on an annual basis and methods were not documented leading to confusion with the retirement and turnover of staff.
 This project established guidelines for identifying trip and set target based on yadda, yadda, yadda.
 Trips that had CONDITION were used to identify trip targets while sets that had CONDITION were used to identify set targets.
-Only sets and trips targetting sablefish were used to calculate fishery CPUE values for use in the assessment. </span>
+Only sets and trips targeting sablefish were used to calculate fishery CPUE values for use in the assessment. </span>

 Fishery CPUE since 1997 was fully standardized in this year’s assessment to account for shift in fishing practices and vessel participation over time.
-Standardization accounts for variability in hook size, hook spacing, fishing depth, soak time, statistical area (fishing location), fishing vessel (as a random effect), julian day, and set length.
+Standardization accounts for variability in hook size, hook spacing, fishing depth, soak time, statistical area (fishing location), fishing vessel (as a random effect), Julian day, and set length.
 CPUE was estimated as the predicted value from generalized additive models (GAM) fitting CPUE to these variables using the mgcv package in R and the gamma smoothing feature.
-Standardization resulted in slight changes in the overall time series from past assessments, but the standardized values do a better job of catpuring the increase in biomass that has occured in recent years (Figure \@ref(fig:fcpuestand)).
+Standardization resulted in slight changes in the overall time series from past assessments, but the standardized values do a better job of capturing the increase in biomass that has occurred in recent years (Figure \@ref(fig:fcpuestand)).
 Standardized fishery CPUE in 2022 was at it’s highest value since 2000 (Figure \@ref(fig:abdind)B), although it remains below the high catch rates seen in the 1980s and early 1990s (Figure \@ref(fig:abdind)B and Figure \@ref(fig:fcpuestand)).

 Because discarding sablefish is legal in the NSEI fishery, estimating fishery selectivity within the model is not currently possible.
 To address this issue, the federal selectivity curve is used in the model, which is estimated assuming 100% mandatory retention.
 A sex- and age-specific retention probability, coupled with a fixed discard mortality rate, are used to estimate mortality from fishery releases.
 Future research will be aimed at better understanding discarding behavior in the NSEI fishery as it relates to economic and biological factors.